-Examples from the Web for nevada
+Example sentences from the Web for Nevada

 A petition has been delivered in Nevada that will put a similar measure to the one in Washington on the ballot in 2016.